aritzLizoain/CNN-Image-Segmentation/README.md

 ## Results

-The model has been trained with 200 simulated images for 1 epoch, obtaining a final accuracy of >99% on the test set, which contained more simulated images.
+The model has been trained with 200 simulated images for 1 epoch, obtaining a final accuracy of >99% on the test set, which containes other simulated images.
 It is able to predict correctly 3 classes: background, glowing and hot pixels.
 It fails to predict any cluster.
 Prediction on a test image:
 ![alt text](https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Example_Images/Test_1.png "Test image prediction 1")
 Classification report of the test set:
 The following classification report is obtained: